FAQs Updated March 31, 2011

 Kent Island, Maryland

-A quick check in with Claudia and Ramon and we are un-packing at El Cantil Casa Phoenix, 7A at Sur.
-El Cantil is across the street from Chedraui and just two blocks from the new Mega store.
+A quick check in with Bill and Alison's managers and we are un-packing at El Cantil Casa Phoenix, 7A at Sur.
+El Cantil is across the street from Chedraui and just two blocks from the Mega store.
 It is so convenient for our group of 6.
 We have brought along our oldest daughters boyfriend and our youngest daughters longtime friend from down the street.
 We head to Mega and 1100 pesos later we have a start on the week’s groceries.
 Be careful on the escalator at Mega as the cart got stuck on the landing, causing my wife a cut and bruise.

 We have a full fridge and dive boat reservations for the week.
 Our first night we have dinner at Los Otates, which we always find good.
 Pozole, frijoles charros, guacamole, etc. We finish our night with a trip to the plaza and Tony Rome’s to say hey and our first night is done.